 “ESG” refers to the use of Environmental, Social and corporate Governance factors to assess companies or countries in terms of their contribution to sustainability.
-Learn how the inclusion of ESG criteria can provide investors with solid arguments to support their investment decisions, and even reduce risks and create new return opportunities.
+Learn how the inclusion of ESG criteria can provide investors with solid arguments to support their investment decisions.

 Solar energy instead of sunflowers

 Farmers are rethinking.
 Away from agriculture, towards solar energy

 Agriculture is becoming increasingly unprofitable in large parts of the world.
 Now there are signs of a reversal of this trend: More and more farmers are no longer planting their fields with wheat or sunflowers, but they're investing in photovoltaic systems.
 And they can live very well from this.

 Where the money is in farming these days: Farmers consider to “plant” solar instead of sunflowers. © GettyImages